ISUCON10 was held, and I participated. It was my second time participating in ISUCON after two years.

 - Checked the database

-alp - Adjusted MySQL general query logs, slow query logs, and various parameters
+- Adjusted MySQL general query log, slow query log, and various parameters

 Tasks